Natural language generation: Evaluation

 An ultimate goal is how useful NLG systems are at helping people, which is the first of the above techniques.
 However, task-based evaluations are time-consuming and expensive, and can be difficult to carry out (especially if they require subjects with specialised expertise, such as doctors).
 Hence (as in other areas of NLP) task-based evaluations are the exception, not the norm.

+The categories above distinguish task-based evaluation from the direct assessment of generated text through human ratings or automatic metrics.
+A complementary classification in recent work divides automated metrics into model-free metrics and model-based metrics: